TexasInstruments/edgeai-tidl-tools/runtimes/examples/python/utils/post_process/README.md

 This module is particularly useful for machine learning workflows where you need to visualize or extract meaningful information from raw model outputs.

+Each post-processor returns two outputs:
+1. **Metadata**: A string containing structured information about the processed output (e.g., class labels, detection coordinates)
+2. **Processed Image**: A visualization of the results overlaid on the input image

 ## Components

 ### PostProcess Factory